 The inaugural Winnipeg Folk Festival was held in 1974 in Birds Hill Provincial Park on Treaty 1 territory and the National Homeland of the Red River Métis, as a one-time celebration to mark Winnipeg’s 100th anniversary.
 It was a free event and attracted an estimated audience of 22,000 over the three-day weekend.

 While our organization has grown considerably since then, the gathering in 1974 created a community and laid down important roots in Birds Hill Provincial Park that remain strong today.

-The Festival’s cumulative attendance now exceeds 80,000 and includes thousands of visitors from outside of Manitoba and performers from across North America, and the world.
-The organization has more than 2,800 dedicated volunteers who contribute well over 56,000 hours of labour each year to create the magic that is the Winnipeg Folk Festival.
+Over four decades later, the organization has grown considerably but kept true to its important musical and community roots.
+The summer Festival’s cumulative attendance exceeds 70,000 annually and includes visitors and performers from across North America and around the world.
+There are nearly 2,900 dedicated volunteers who contribute well over 60,000 hours each year to create the magic that is the Winnipeg Folk Festival.

 The organization has evolved from a one-weekend event in July to a year-round charitable, nonprofit arts organization with folk music at its heart, presenting dozens of concerts and events throughout the year and community support through outreach programs.